How to use CRM to improve the Customer Experience

 You have to be proactive!

-Anticipating and catering for customers’ current and future needs.
-And in order to do that, you need to put yourself into your customers’ shoes and walk a purchase mile with them.
+This means anticipating and catering for customers’ current and future needs.
+In order to do that, you need to put yourself into your customers’ shoes and walk a purchase mile with them.

 A study by inContact revealed that 87% of adults want to be contacted proactively by an organization or company.